billba/react-style/README.md

 `redux.ts` exports `AppAction` which is a union of all actions.
 Use this as the type of the `action` paremeter for your reducer, or save a little code by using the `Reducer` or `createReducer` helper.

-#### Reducer Composition
+#### Splitting Reducers up

-If your reducer's state gets complex it can be helpful to break parts into smaller reducers.
+If your reducer's state gets complex it can be helpful to split the logic up as shown in the [Redux tutorial](https://redux.js.org/basics/reducers/#splitting-reducers).
 These non-top-level reducers can share a file with their parent reducer, or be `import`ed from their own files.
 They can also be correctly typed using the `Reducer` or `createReducer` helpers.

 #### Using `switch`